 Transportation Improvement Program

-The six-year Local TIP serves as a draft work plan for the development of local transportation systems.
-It represents an important planning component under the State’s Growth Management Act.
-The state Department of Transportation and Puget Sound Regional Council use local TIPs as a tool for coordinating the transportation programs of local jurisdictions with those of regional agencies.
-PSRC also monitors local TIPs for projects of regional significance, which need to be modeled for regional air quality conformity with federal standards, and to track projects supported by federal funds.
+The TIP is required by state law (RCW 35.77.010), which mandates that all local jurisdictions annually adopt and submit to the state a six-year program of transportation improvements by the end of June.
+The state Department of Transportation and the Puget Sound Regional Council (PSRC) use local TIPs as tools for coordinating the transportation programs of local jurisdictions with those of regional agencies.
+The PSRC monitors local TIPs for projects of regional significance, which need to be modeled for regional air quality conformity with federal standards, and to track projects supported by federal funds.

-For more information about the TIP, contact Kristi Oosterveen in the Transportation Department at 425-452-4496 or firstname.lastname@example.org).
+For more information about the TIP, contact Kristi Oosterveen (425-452-4496 or firstname.lastname@example.org).

 |It is the City of Bellevue’s policy to assure that no person shall, on the grounds of race, color, national origin or sex, as provided by Title VI of the Civil Rights Act of 1964, be excluded from participation in, be denied the benefits of, or be otherwise discriminated against under any of its federally funded programs and activities.
 Any person who believes his/her Title VI protection has been violated may file a complaint with the Title VI Coordinator.
 For Title VI complaint forms and advice, please contact the Transportation Department Title VI Coordinator at 425-452-4496.